Taylor County, West Virginia: History

 This area was populated by the Adena culture in the Pre-Columbian Woodland period of the Native Americans in the United States.

-Some of the first Europeans to visit the area are thought to have been British Army deserters from Fort Pitt, who reportedly fled their post in 1761 during the French and Indian War and roamed northwestern Virginia for several years thereafter.
-A European trader with the Hudson's Bay Company reportedly set foot in these lands as early as 1764.
+In 1768, trapper John Simpson became the earliest known person of European descent to enter present-day Taylor County.

 Pruntytown is the oldest (c.
 1798) known white settlement in what is now Taylor County.
 Initially known as Cross Roads, on January 1, 1801, it was renamed Williamsport in honor of Abraham Williams, a longtime resident.
 The name was changed again on January 23, 1845, to honor pioneer settler John Prunty, Sr (1745-1823) and son David.
 This town served as the county seat of government from the county's founding in 1844 until a county election in 1878 moved that honor to Grafton, West Virginia.

 The county was established by the Virginia General Assembly on January 19, 1844.
 It was formed out of parts of Barbour, Harrison, and Marion counties in Virginia.
 Most historians think the county was named after John Taylor (1753-1824) of Caroline County, Virginia, while a minority believe it was named after Zachary Taylor.
 Fifteen justices were appointed by Governor James McDowell to organize the newly formed county: John Asbury, Frederick Burdett, Dr. Joseph L. Carr, John Cather, John A. Guseman, Nathan Hall, Calder Haymond, Absalom Knotts, John Leeper, Charles W. Newlon, Jonathan Poe, Robert Reed, Joshua A. Robinson, William A. Rogers, and Benjamin Sinclair.